 Unsolicited Telephone Calls

-The plaintiffs in this lawsuit allege that since August 18, 2011, Central Payment has violated the Telephone Consumer Protection Act by making calls to home and cell phones on the National Do-Not-Call Registry using an automatic telephone dialing system with an artificial voice, all without consent.
+The plaintiffs in this lawsuit allege that Sirius XM violated the Telephone Consumer Protection Act of 1991 by allegedly authorizing telephone solicitation calls made to Class Members’ cell phone numbers using an automatic telephone dialing system.